nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/DataPLAN.md

 <figure><img src="../img/dataplan_user_defined.png" alt="User-defined template can also be directly used" style="width:100%"><figcaption style="margin: auto;">Figure 4: All  templates prepared and provided by the DataPLAN are customizable.
 The templates can be reused to create user-defined templates.</figcaption></figure>

 ## Offline usable and absolute secure
 DataPLAN can be used offline conveniently.
-Unlike other DMP tools, which can be complicated to run in offline situations, the document can be saved as html file using "ctrl + s" (Fig. 5) and edited subsequently.
+Unlike other DMP tools, which can be complicated to run in offline situations, the [DataPLAN][hp-DataPLAN] tool itself can be saved as html file using "ctrl + s" (Fig. 5) and used subsequently.
 The user can also disconnect the internet after the DataPLAN website has been loaded completely.
 The serverless design of DataPLAN makes it absolute secure, because it prevents the loss and exposure of data during internet data transfer or online storage.

 <figure><img src="../img/dataplan_save.png" alt=" press Ctrl + S to save the file in html and then use it later on" style="width:100%"><figcaption style="margin: auto;">Figure 5: press Ctrl + S to save the file in html for using it later on.</figcaption></figure>